The Agony and the Ecstasy (film): Plot

-One night, Michelangelo finds the ailing Pope inspecting the portrait of God in The Creation of Adam, which the Pope declares "a proof of faith."
-He then collapses and becomes bedridden.
-Though everyone assumes that the Pope will die, Michelangelo goads him into having the will to live and to finish his work.
-The tide of war turns in favor of the Papal States, as allies pledge to assist the Pope.
+One night, Michelangelo finds the ailing Pope inspecting the portrait of God in The Creation of Adam, which the Pope declares "a proof of faith" yet doubts Michelangelo's conception of God as merciful and Adam as innocent, then the Pope collapses and becomes bedridden.
+Though everyone assumes that the Pope will die, Michelangelo goads him into having the will to live and to finish his work and asks permission to allow him return to Florence, a request the Pope refuses.
+As Michelangelo leaves, the Pope recovers and upon seeing the cardinals and the monks, as well the choir, he angrily shooes them away.
+The tide of war turns in favor of the Papal States, as allies (including England and Spain) pledge to assist the Pope.

-A Mass is held in which the congregation is shown the completed ceiling.
+A Mass is held in which the congregation is shown the completed ceiling, to a positive response.
 After the ceremony, Michelangelo asks to begin carving the Pope's tomb.
-Realizing he has a short time to live, the Pope agrees.
-Together, the men admire the masterpiece of the Sistine Chapel, until Pope Julius walks away and Michelangelo turns to look at the space behind the altar where he would later paint his Last Judgement.
+Realizing he has a short time to live, the Pope agrees but changes his mind when he gives Michelangelo another commission to paint a new fresco behind the altarpiece to replace the dilapidated ones (and gives Michelangelo the choice of subject like the crucifixion or the last judgment).
+The Pope then admits that Michelangelo's conception of God is accurate before goading him to continue his work.
+As the Pope leaves, Michelangelo turns back to look at the space behind the altarpiece, where he will later paint his Last Judgement 25 years later.